rawwwj00/Cortex_AI/README.md

 # Cortex_AI
-A web application for assignment and plagiarism analysis for various domains integrated with Google Classroom
+A web application for assignment and plagiarism analysis across various domains integrated with Google Classroom